JieyuZ2/jieyuz2.github.io/README.md

 **Research Interests**: My current research interests are in data-centric AI with applications across multimodal models, computer vision, natural language processing, science, and more.
 Currently, I'm working on three interconnected directions under data-centric AI:
 - **Dynamic Evaluation**: Designing systems and algorithms for continuous and dynamic model evaluation beyond static benchmarks.
-- **Data Synthesis and Collection**: Investigating best practices for synthesizing and collecting data for various applications, including the creation and enhancement of foundation models.
+- **Data Synthesis/Collection**: Investigating best practices for synthesizing and collecting data for various applications, including the creation and enhancement of foundation models.
-- **Data Utilization and Representation**: Developing methods and models that represent and utilize data efficiently and effectively.
+- **Data Utilization**: Developing methods and models that represent and utilize data efficiently and effectively.

 My research is supported by the following fellowships:
 - [2024 Apple AI/ML PhD fellowship](https://machinelearning.apple.com/updates/apple-scholars-aiml-2024) (Data-centric AI track)